Top-Rated Wrongful Death Attorney in Philadelphia, PA

 Trust Our Over 20 Years of Experience

-Our Philadelphia wrongful death attorneys have been fighting for families like yours since 1998, with over $130 million recovered for our clients in cases involving car accidents, truck accidents, motorcycle accidents, train accidents, defective and dangerous products, medical malpractice, birth injuries, construction accidents, and premises liability.
+Our Philadelphia wrongful death attorneys have been fighting for families like yours since 1998, with over $135 million recovered for our clients in cases involving car accidents, truck accidents, motorcycle accidents, train accidents, defective and dangerous products, medical malpractice, birth injuries, construction accidents, and premises liability.

 Heidi G. Villari, Esquire is the managing member of the Villari Firm.
-She takes a holistic approach in handling wrongful death, with a tough-as-nails stance toward the wrongdoers and has handled many wrongful death matters.
+She takes a holistic approach to handling wrongful death, with a tough-as-nails stance toward the wrongdoers and has handled many wrongful death matters.
 The Villari Firm, PLLC offers compassionate guidance and understanding to their clients who have lost loved ones in devastating accidents.

 Wrongful Death Defined

 If you lost a family member in an accident or any incident that may have resulted from the failure of a person or company to provide reasonable care, you may have grounds for a wrongful death action.
-While no amount of money will make up for your loss, you can hold that person or company accountable for what they have done and seek justice in your loved one’s name.
+While no sum of money will make up for your loss, you can hold that person or company accountable for what they have done and seek justice in your loved one’s name.

 Common Causes of Wrongful Death